CarletonSLAM/git-workshop/README.md

 # Installing Git

 3. Install the software.
+    * If you are on macOS install [brew](https://brew.sh/)
+      * then `brew install git`

-    * If you are on Windows or Mac, run the downloaded installer with default options.
+    * If you are on Windows run the downloaded installer with default options.

     ![alt text][git-install]